gllewellyn19/brick-breaker-game/README.md

 Brick Breaker Game
 ====

+### NOTE: Project is work in progress and instructions on how to run are also a work in progress.
+For now, code is here to view.

 This project implements the game of Breakout in a creative way that utilizes inheritance hierarchy and abstraction.

 Authors: Grace Llewellyn and Priya Rathinavelu.
 Refactored by Grace Llewellyn alone after the project was submitted in class